 Last week we promised to share some of our proofreader’s tricks of the trade and, because we’re great at keeping promises, here they are.
 Again we’re looking at the common English errors that proofreaders will look for when they are studying a document.
-This week we’re going to stick with the comma theme and explore another one of the errors that seems to appear regularly: failing to use a comma after introductory phrases or words.
+This week we’re going to stick with the comma theme and explore another one of the errors that seem to appear regularly: failing to use a comma after introductory phrases or words.

 Introductory phrases and clauses pretty much do what they say do.
 They introduce something.
 We like to think of it as setting the stage for the rest of the sentence.
 You should use a comma after you have prepared readers with an introductory element in order to let them know that the main subject and verb are yet to follow.
 Introductory parts of a sentence can be small, medium or large in length but cannot stand alone as a complete thought.
 For more information about what constitutes a clause, see our article: what are phrases?